Distance Education Courses

 In 10 lab assignments students will identify between 50 and 60 gemstones including synthetic stones.
 If completed by distance education (Canadian residents only) student must have access to basic gem identification equipment such as refractometer, polariscope, spectroscope, 10x loupe (microscope), etc. Written and practical final exam.

 Fee: CAN$ 1,495 includes textbook “Gem Identification Made Easy”.
-This course is also available as a four-day work shop.
+This course is presently available as a home study course.
+Estimated time requirement 10 hours.

 Study stone sets will be sent by mail (student is responsible for the timely return of gemstones); guidance is available through Skype video tutorial with an instructor.